 Solutions that take up too much time and energy may not be the best choice, especially if you can't realistically carry them out.

 Does this solution have more benefits than costs?

-When you look at costs and benefits, it's a good idea to think about how a solution will affect you and others both now and in the future.
-If it will create other problems or stress for you or others, it likely isn't the best solution.
+When you look at costs and benefits, it's a good idea to think about how a solution will affect you and others-both now and in the future.